dakotamm/research_blog/_posts/2023-08-08-init-condit-T-S-progress.md

 6. Reach out to Greg Johnson!

 ### Goals For This Week:
-1. Initial conditions for 2017 - high pri.
+1. Initial conditions for 2017!!!
-2. Plots with horizontal year average for DO, T, S.
+2. KC draft by end of week.
-3. Questions for Paper 1.
+3. Looking ahead to TS plots + digging more into 2015 anomaly.